Last Updated on December 20, 2022

 Before your trip

-- If bringing your own equipment don’t forget to bring sandboard wax
+- If bringing your own equipment don’t forget to also take some sandboard wax with you.

-- Check what are the most appropriate sandboard-friendly clothes based on your location (desert or beach)
+- Check what are the most appropriate sandboard-friendly clothes based on your location (desert or beach).
+You will likely need closed-toe shoes and long sleeves if you are going to the desert.

 - Check the weather.
-Even the driest locations can be occasionally hit by rain and wet sand makes sandboarding impraticable.
+Even the driest locations can be occasionally hit by rain and wet sand makes sandboarding a bit trickier, as wet sand is typically too soft and unstable to provide a good surface for riding.
+If you try to sand surf on wet sand, you may find that the board sinks into the sand, making it difficult to maintain balance or control.
+Additionally, wet sand may be more slippery than dry sand, which can make it harder to stay on the board.
 Strong winds and sand storms can also ruin your plans, so watch out for weather alerts a few days before you leave.

 - Make sure to have sandboarding insurance coverage.